xyzshantaram/resume/README.md

 **Languages spoken**: English _(fluent)_, Hindi _(native)_, Tamil _(conversational)_

-I am a freelance software engineer with an interest in web development.
+Freelance software engineer with an interest in web development.
 I have a passion for open-source software, and enjoy making things that improve the lives of people or spread happiness in the world.